 - Identify what to include - time, weather, date, logo, social or news feeds, KPIs, real-time data, design elements, etc.

-As you sketch, consider these design principles - Contrast, Balance, White Space, Scale, Hierarchy, Movement, Repetition, Variety, and Unity.
+As you sketch, consider these principles - Contrast, Balance, White Space, Scale, Hierarchy, Movement, Repetition, Variety, and Unity.

 Contrast - Contrast is more than just contrast in colors and tone.
 Apply contrast to every part of your design, including typography, element size, and size of areas/blocks in your composition.
 Applying variation in your design goes a long way to creating a more appealing and professional-looking design.
 In addition, contrast in colors is essential if your audience members are visually impaired.

 Balance - Balance is the distribution of elements across your design.
 It helps make your message clear and visually prioritizes information.
-A design that isn't properly balanced makes it difficult for the viewer to know where to look or what information is important.
+A layout that isn't properly balanced makes it difficult for the viewer to know where to look or what information is important.
 They will also likely miss key details you were trying to share.
 A balanced design is more visually appealing.

 White space - White space is often not thought of in digital signage, and it isn't necessarily white!
 It is the negative space that surrounds elements of your design.
 There is a tendency to want to fill every pixel with something.
 However, white space is positive in your designs – it lets things breathe and be their own.
-The use of white space can help lead the viewer's eyes to what you want them to see on the screen and emphasize design elements.
+The use of white space can help lead the viewer's eyes to what you want them to see on the screen and emphasize key elements.
 Of course, there are always exceptions, such as FIDS screens in airports, where showing as much flight information as possible on the screen is essential.

 Scale - Where should people look?
 Applying variety in scale (or contrast in scale!) helps establish a visual hierarchy and can help lead the viewer's eye.
 Having all your type or brand elements look the same size can be appealing, but adding some variety in scale to your design is much more interesting.